nyu-pl-fa22/hw07-sol/README.md

 ﻿# Homework 7 (30 Points + 5 Bonus Points)

-The deadline for Homework 7 is Wednesday, Nov 9, 10pm.
+The deadline for Homework 7 is Friday, Nov 11, 10pm.
 The late submission deadline is Tuesday, Nov 15, 10pm.

 ## Getting the code template